michael-kricheldorf/flare-forecast.github.io-wiki/Gateway-Setup-Ubuntu-22.04-Server.md

 ```
 **Note 1: **The name of one of the network interfaces may be either `enp1s0` or `enp2s0` of Fitlet2 devices.

 **Note 2: **The exact USB modem network interface name may be different.
 It should start with `enx`.
 Run `ip a` to find it from the list of interfaces.
+Even if you don't have any USB modem connected to the gateway, you still should add the above interfaces to the config file in case you attach a USB modem in the future.

 3- Apply the changes.